the Secretary of State,

 local housing authority for that district (where that is a different authority)

-such assistance in connection with the carrying out of its duties under this
+such assistance in connection with the carrying out of its duties under

 section